Get a free, no obligation personal loan quote with rates as low as 6.99%

 A Note On Upfront Fees

 We want to make it very clear that we, loanscanada.ca, do not ask our clients for any type of upfront fee, security fee, or insurance fee (read more about loan insurance scams here).
 This is not only an unethical business practice that greatly affects hard-working Canadians, but it is also a scam and it is illegal.
-If any loan company asks you to provide them with a specific amount of money before you are able to gain access to your loan, do not give them the money.
+If any loan company asks you to provide them with a specific amount of money before you can gain access to your loan, do not give them the money.
 If you have already provided them with access to your bank account:

 • Get in contact with your bank right away.